hsurisetti/Surfs_Up/README.md

 * <b>Histogram of December Temperatures</b>

   The Histogram chart of December shows that the temperatures mostly fall between 66 F and 76 F. The high peak shows that many days in December have 72 F .
-Although there are temperatures drop in December comapred to summer, it is not as bad since its only few degrees less than summer months.
+Although there are temperatures drop in December compared to summer, it is not as bad since its only few degrees less than summer months.

 <img src="https://github.com/hsurisetti/Surfs_Up/blob/main/images/DecemberTemps.png" width=550/>